timebertt/thesis-controller-sharding/content/40-design.md

   - consistent hashing for stable assignments and simple (deterministic) logic
   - virtual nodes for balanced distribution in small clusters
     - number of virtual nodes per instance is specified by label on lease
+  - \todo[inline]{make this more specific}
 - partition key:
   - default: by (namespaced) name
   - customizable: by arbitrary shard key?
     - challenge: controller doesn't only watch controlled object, but also owned objects and dependents
-- sharder watches objects (metadata-only) and assigns them to instances
+- sharder watches objects (metadata-only) and assigns them to instances by adding labels

 ## Coordination / Object Assignment